GeorgePimpleton/Win32-games/revised-code/Chapter 04/README.md

 ### Slideshow: Drawing Graphical Images

 Slideshow demonstrates how to load bitmap files from a file or as a Win32 resource.
+Introduces the Bitmap class.

 ### Slideshow Versions